ils94/LOTROToSpeech/README.md

 **LTSEL** (LOTRO To Speech - Elevenlab TTS Version)

-You will do the same setup as LTS, but, inside LTSEL folder, you will find an api_key.text (if it is not there, you can create api_key.txt file inside the root folder)
+You will do the same setup as LTSET, but, inside LTSEL folder, you will find an api_key.text (if it is not there, you can create api_key.txt file inside the root folder)

 Open api_key.txt file and in the first line paste your API key from your Elevenlab account